Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `iam.role.arn`

   _Optional_.
-The ARN of the IAM role the Kafka Connector should use to authenticate with MSK.
+The Amazon Resource Name (ARN) of the IAM role that the Kafka Connector should assume for authentication with MSK.
+Use this when you want the connector to assume a specific role with temporary credentials.

+  Example:

   ```xml
   <param name="iam.role.arn">arn:aws:iam::123456789012:role/msk_client_role<param>